 - From HR technology company, Gusto — a bit long, but still fun to read, graphically interesting and comprehensive.

-Whether you call us or write your own, 2019 is the year to write a handbook your employees will want to keep handy.
+Whether you call us or write your own, create a handbook your employees will want to keep handy.